wheybags/visualstudio/README.md

 * `node['visualstudio']['source']` - Required, fully qualified http(s) path to the ISO directory.
 For example: http://example.com/installs

 ## Optional
-* `node['visualstudio']['enable_nuget_package_restore']` - true or false.
-Sets the system wide environment variable to enable MSBuild/VisualStudio package restore on build.
-This defaults to true.
 * `node['visualstudio']['checksum']` - SHA256 checksum of the ISO.
 * `node['visualstudio']['package_name']` - The name of the package as it shows in Add/Remove programs.
 Defaults to Microsoft Visual Studio Ultimate 2012.
 * `node['visualstudio']['installer_file']` - The name of the VisualStudio installer executable.
 Defaults to vs_ultimate.exe.